dagerebe/portfolio/work/piece-five.md

 ---
 layout: work
-title: Portfolio Piece 5
+title: Izze Campaign
 meta: Description of portfolio peice
 next-piece: "/piece-six/"
 prev-piece: "/piece-four/"
-banner: brickwall.jpg
+banner: izze-banner.jpg
-supertitle: wordmark-black.svg
+supertitle: izze-campaign.svg
 supersub: Description of peice
 goal: This will be about what the goal of my piece was.
 obstacles: I will then talk about what obstacles I encountered during the process.
 outcome: I will then talk about why I did what I did to accomplish the goal.
 And maybe what I enjoyed and didnt enjoy about the project.
 images:
-  - image-of-specific-portfolio-peice.jpg
+  - izze-1.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - izze-2.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - izze-3.jpg
-  - image-of-specific-portfolio-peice.jpg
+  - izze-4.jpg
 tags:
+  - ai.svg
-  - illustrator
+  - ps.svg
 ---